gskielian/Arduino-Quadracopter/README.md

 ## Wiring Notes

+### For Manual control

+If using the manual control setup, it may be best to plug the pot in after doing your first upload.

 ### Connecting the ESC-To-BrushlessDCMotor
 the three wires from the ESC to the Brushless DC motor can be **in any order**.